 Before our evening flight left, we had a bit of time to kill so we waited in the downstairs lobby area meant for business people and opened a bottle of prosecco.
 We took swigs from it trying to drown our sorrows from the breakfast fiasco while we ate sliced deli meat from a package.
 Surprisingly, not even remotely close to the lowest point in my life.

 P.S.
-I am sure you think we are irresponsible idiots and rightly so but in our defense, we were both working but got paid on a monthly basis so we were going to get money even if we didn’t have money at the moment of booking.
-Plus, it’s the Venice Carnival.
+I am sure you think we are irresponsible idiots and rightly so but in our defence, we were both working but got paid on a monthly bases so we were going to get money even if we didn’t have money at the present moment.
+Plus, it’s Venice Carnival.

 *Don’t believe it, we did not laugh.
-We were hyperventilating that we were going to have to stay on the bus for all eternity and never make it to our hotel that we already paid for.
+We were spaztic and nervous that we were going to have to stay on the bus for all eternity and never make it to the hotel that we paid for already.

 Leave a Reply